Life is Unpredictable with Messy Kids

 If you’ve followed my blog much at all, you already know that I can’t stop writing about messes.
 For those of you who’d like to understand why, let me offer this short explanation: I have a one-year-old and a four-year-old.

 A longer explanation is that we’ve been through our share of spills, vomit in the car, poop on the floor, and crayon on the walls, to gloss over a few of our incidents.
 Truth be told, I know I can only expect more.
-Here’s how I’m embracing life in this messy house (with toddlers).
+Here’s how I’m embracing life and knowing the value of a stay at home mom in this messy house (with toddlers).

 Tips for Stay At Home Moms Coping with Messy Kids